Makeshift Love: Release

 On November 3, 2015, Good Charlotte released a snippet of "Makeshift Love".
 A few days later, "Makeshift Love" was released as a single on November 5 with a follow-up lyric video on November 6.

 Charts

 "Makeshift Love" became Good Charlotte's first ever song to appear on the Billboard Hot Rock Songs chart.
-On Billboard, the song debuted at #30.
+On Billboard, the song debuted at number 30.

 Reception

 Much Music said the song sounded like previous Good Charlotte music from the 2000s.

 Music video

-A preview music video was for "Makeshift Love" was made available on November 9, 2015 with a following full version uploaded on November 13.
+A preview music video was for "Makeshift Love" was made available on November 9, 2015, with a following full version uploaded on November 13.
 In the video, the band work at a breakup app company and features guest appearances by Waterparks, John Feldmann and Mikey Way.